edemaine/fold/doc/spec.md

-Most properties described above (all but the `file_...` properties which are about the entire file) can appear in the top-level dictionary *or* within an individiaul frame.
+Most properties described above (all but the `file_...` properties which are about the entire file) can appear in the top-level dictionary *or* within an individual frame.
 Properties in the top-level dictionary describes the **key frame** (frame 0).
 If your file consists of just one frame, that's all you need to know.

 If you want to store multiple frames in one file, use `file_frames` to store all frames beyond the key frame.
-The value of the `file_frames` property is an array of dictonaries, where `file_frames[i]` represents frame `i+1` (because frame 0 is the key frame).
+The value of the `file_frames` property is an array of dictionaries, where `file_frames[i]` represents frame `i+1` (because frame 0 is the key frame).
 Each frame dictionary can have any of the properties described above (again, except for `file_...` properties).